10 Ultralight Backpacking Foods

 Tortillas are flat, lightweight and easy to pack.
 By themselves they don’t provide too many calories, but you can fill them with whatever you like (peanut butter, jelly, honey, tuna, cheese, sausage and more) to create a delicious wrap.

-The sky is the limit to what you can put in a trail wrap.
+The sky is the limit to what you can put in a wrap.
 The weirdest wrap I’ve seen so far is mashed potatoes, potato chips and M&Ms

 115 calories per ounce (with olive oil & SPAM)